Latest Cases

 Trade dispute – Dispute connected with terms and conditions of employment.
 The Privy Council allowed an appeal by Municipal Police Officers in Trinidad and Tobago who had complained that for over a decade they had been treated less favourably than Regular Police Officers, particularly in terms of remuneration.

-*R v Thorsby and others
+R v Shahabi-Shack

 Show